 In phase one we put the PECS cards out in front of the child for phase two we want the child to travel to the card as well as the person they want to communicate with.
-As with any new skill the child will need support and prompting (just like phase 1) until they understand the new skill.
+As with any new skill the child will need support and prompting (just like phase 1) until they understand what they are doing.

-Travelling and getting your attention is something that will only be done if they want something enough so make sure the item they need to ask for is very motivating to them.
+Getting your child’s attention and them to travel to make a request will only happen if they want something enough so make sure the item they need to ask for is motivating to them.
 As with the first phase just use one picture at a time (learning to make a choice comes later).
 If you don’t have a communication book yet you can just use a piece of card with some Velcro strips on.
 We want the child to get used to pulling the picture off the Velcro.

-If you start off letting the child play with or have a bit of the item you are going to be using.
-Then put the relevant PECS card out on the board or book and then start to entice the child with the item as you had done for phase 1.
+If you start off by letting the child play with or have a bit of the item you are going to be using.
+Then put the relevant PECS card out on the board or book and then start to entice the child with the item as you have done for phase 1.
 You will probably need to do some hand over hand prompting to help the child pull off the card.
-My son got this bit straight away which was lovely.

 If the item is working and the child is continuing to request keep moving the book / board further away.
 You want to increase the distance that the child has to travel to get the card.
-Ideally you will place the book / card in the same place and the person will be moving.
+Ideally you will place the book / card in the same place and the person they need to request from will be moving.
 The idea is that the child will get used to going to their book to get the card themselves.

 Getting Attention /Persistence

-Again to get the child to really want the item make sure you are using motivating reinforcers.
-For phase two it depends on the child as to how quickly they will pick up these skills.
+Again to get the child to really want the item, make sure you are using motivating reinforcers.
+For phase 2 it depends on the child as to how quickly they will pick up these skills.

 Mastering Phase 2